This is a guide covering some aspects of using GrapheneOS. See the features page for a list of GrapheneOS features.

 Some carriers may restrict functionality, such as VoLTE, on imported Pixel devices as they only whitelist the IMEI ranges of Pixel device SKUs which were sold locally.
 You can check your SKU on GrapheneOS by going to Settings ➔ About phone ➔ Model ➔ Hardware SKU and using the official Google documentation.
 You should check if such functionality works on the stock OS to troubleshoot.
 It is not possible to change the IMEI on a production device and GrapheneOS will never add support for this.

-Android 12 introduced support for the GSMA TS.43 standard, where provisioning for VoLTE, VoNR, Wi-Fi calling may be handled by Google Firebase.
+Android 12 introduced support for the GSMA TS.43 standard where provisioning for VoLTE, VoNR and Wi-Fi calling may be handled by Google Firebase.
 Currently it is very rare for carriers to be using Firebase to handle this.
-It is unlikely, but technically possible, that with such carriers, you may be required to install sandboxed Google Play in order to obtain the former mentioned functionality where the carrier has not implemented fallback provisioning via SMS.
+It is unlikely, but technically possible, that with such carriers you may be required to install sandboxed Google Play in order to obtain the former mentioned functionality where the carrier has not implemented fallback provisioning via SMS.
 Currently only US Cellular, Orange France, Cspire US, and Cellcom US are using this standard.

-GrapheneOS includes bypasses for carrier restrictions on APN editing, tethering via USB, Ethernet, Bluetooth and Wi-Fi and the ability to disable 2G, actions which would not necessarily have been possible on the stock operating system.
+GrapheneOS includes bypasses for carrier restrictions on APN editing, tethering via USB, Ethernet, Bluetooth and Wi-Fi and the ability to disable 2G (only on 6th and 7th generation Pixel devices), actions which would not necessarily have been possible on the stock operating system.